elmarsto/sbstr8/continuity.md

  - Major progress, too much to recount.
 In brief, we’ve got a full graphql endpoint and a lot of other nice stuff.
 Oh also we use BabylonJS, Framer Motion, and Tailwind/Headless for the stack, instead of Three/three-fiber, React-spring, and Chakra.
 Psych!
  - TODO: unit testing for resolvers

+# 2023-04-17

+ - Graphql *almost* working.
+Both client-side pulls and server-side pulls run into CORS problems.
+I need to figure out how to set the CORS headers (on the request? on the response? both?)
+This will mean refreshing myself about CORS.